Nu-Era Bakery Pepperoni Roll -Video First Block by Beth Forester

-For example, Nu-Era Bakery in Logan, West Virginia produced a video about just one of their many offerings: the pepperoni roll.
+For example, Nu-Era Bakery in Logan, West Virginia produced a video (at the top of the page) about just one of their many offerings: the pepperoni roll.
 The 45-second video exploring the history of the decades-old delicacy was shared more than 4,000 times on Facebook.

 3. How can I come up with video ideas?